First Aired - 1/24/1991

 - Crossing the Burnt Bridge: While believing he had less than 24 hours to live, Homer jumped at the opportunity to tell Mr. Burns off.
-We never get to see the consequences when it turns out that Homer isn't going to die (see What Could Have Been on the YMMV page).
+We never get to see the consequences when it turns out that Homer isn't going to die (see What Could Have Been on the Trivia page).

-- Defying The Censors: The censors did not like Bart and Lisa singing the theme from Shaft, so the producers had to show a clip from the Academy Awards when that song was nominated and performed on television.
+- Defying the Censors: The censors did not like Bart and Lisa singing the theme from Shaft, so the producers had to show a clip from the Academy Awards when that song was nominated and performed on television.

 - Disney Death: Homer appears to die at the end of the episode, but Marge discovers that he's only fallen asleep.